Flexi Medical Certificate

 Prototype

-I developed wireframes in Figma, focusing on simplifying the certificate upload flow and adding contextual guidance.
-These evolved into interactive prototypes used for internal reviews and user testing.
+I developed wireframes in Figma to simplify the medical certificate guidance and add contextual support.
+These evolved into interactive prototypes used for internal reviews and preparation for the first round of usability testing.

 User Testing & Insights